sav-che/TL-2/Authors/Winterbottom, James Edward {std. Winterbottom}.md

-> [!cite] BHL link: this entry starts at [page 384](https://www.biodiversitylibrary.org/item/103250#page/444/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 384](https://www.biodiversitylibrary.org/page/33066724) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Winterbottom, James Edward (1803-1854), British botanist; studied at St. John's College, Oxford ca. 1821-1828; travelled on the Continent, in England, Scotland and Ireland 1834-1845; left England 1846 for an Indian tour, Java, Singapore, China, India and Tibet, part of the time accompanying Richard Strachey on the Tibetan Boundary Commission; in Great Britain 1849-1854; died on a trip in the Near East. (*Winterbottom*).
+Winterbottom, James Edward (1803-1854), British botanist; studied at St. John's College, Oxford ca. 1821-1828; travelled on the Continent, in England, Scotland and Ireland 1834-1845; left England 1846 for an Indian tour, Java, Singapore, China, India and Tibet, part of the time accompanying Richard Strachey on the Tibetan Boundary Commission; in Great Britain 1849-1854; died on a trip in the Near East.
+**Abbreviated name**: *Winterbottom*

 #### Herbarium and types